NYSCF/ScaleFEx/README.md

     - **s3_bucket**: 'your-bucket-name'
     - **subset**: 'A' [TO BE CHANGED]

   if running the code locally:
+  From terminal: run ...

 3. **Execute Analysis**:
    From the terminal: